Understanding suspension bushes

 Although there’s no set service schedule for suspensions bushes, they can deteriorate over time.
 Given their position on the underside of the vehicle, bushes are particularly vulnerable to wear and tear from stress caused by constant movement, friction, heat and exposure to dirt and contaminants such as road salts and lubricants.
 Heat, for example, can cause the rubber to harden or crack, whereas oil can attack the rubber compound.
 This is a particular problem for bushes located near the exhaust pipe or in a poorly ventilated engine compartment.

-What are the signs that a bush needs replacing?
+What are the signs that a suspension bush needs replacing?

 Often a simple inspection will pick up any wear or damage to the bush such as tears in the rubber or breaks in the rubber-to-metal bonding, however, there are a few other tell-tale signs to watch out for - note different types of bush will produce different symptoms: